Foto: https://christiancolista.de

 taunuswunderland.de/en

-Getting by in a new culture centers on absorbing the new, local practices inside and outside the office.
-When you have a handle on them, your new life in Germany will be that extra bit more enjoyable.
+Getting by in a new culture is all about absorbing the new local customs, both inside and outside the office.
+Getting to grips with them will make your new life in Germany that much more enjoyable.

-You are well advised to familiarize yourself with some of the basic customs and etiquette in Germany.
+You would be well advised to familiarise yourself with some of the basic customs and etiquette in Germany.

-A large portion of the German rules of etiquette are as good as universal.
-Some of it involves simple common sense.
+Many of the rules of German etiquette are almost universal.
+Some of them are just common sense.

-Closely aligned to this formality is the obligation to use the “Sie” form of address with people you don‘t know that well.
+Closely related to this formality is the obligation to use ‘you’ with people you don’t know that well.
+This applies to both work and social situations.

 As you have probably gathered, Germans tend to believe strongly in the concept of a right place and right time for everything.

-Pub-hopping is a favorite activit y throughout German society, and can be a good way to meet new people or solidify relations already begun.
+Pub-hopping is a popular activity throughout German society and can be a great way to meet new people or strengthen existing relationships.

-One thing to prepare yourself for is the slap of candor: Germans can be rather blunt when they offer stern advice or criticism.
+One thing to be prepared for is a slap in the face: Germans can be quite blunt when giving tough advice or criticism.